guyroyse/intro-to-webassembly/code/fizzbuzz/rust/README.md

     $ cargo build --target wasm32-unknown-unknown --release

 This will make a release build and place it in `target/wasm32-unknown-unknown/release/fizzbuzz.wasm`.
 The file should be a couple hundred bytes in size.
-If you like bigger modules taht do the same thing, you can do a debug build instead.
+If you like bigger modules that do the same thing, you can do a debug build instead.

     $ cargo build --target wasm32-unknown-unknown